Where You Live May Impact the Rate at Which You Recover Financially After a Divorce

 This dispute over property is addressed in civil court and are not governed by the Colorado Dissolution of Marriage Act.
 A full jury trial is often not the best setting to determine disputes over the house, furniture, and property.
 Griffiths Law represents individuals, married or not, in resolving parenting and financial matters in the event of a divorce, separation or break up.
 We endeavor to do our best to minimize the harm to families going through a very difficult and challenging time in their lives.

-Eliza Steinberg is an Associate Attorney at Griffiths Law.
+Eliza Steinberg is a Shareholder at Griffiths Law.
 Eliza Steinberg’s practice is focused exclusively on family law related matters including divorce, allocation of parental rights, post-decree disputes, and child support matters.